losh11/electrum-ltc/contrib/osx/README.md

 - We recommend creating a VM with a macOS guest, e.g. using VirtualBox, and building there.
 - The guest should run macOS 10.14.6 (that specific version).
-- The unix username should be `vagrant`, and `electrum` should be cloned directly to the user's home dir: `/Users/vagrant/electrum`.
+- The unix username should be `vagrant`, and `electrum-ltc` should be cloned directly to the user's home dir: `/Users/vagrant/electrum-ltc`.
 - Builders need to use the same version of Xcode; and note that full Xcode and Xcode commandline tools differ!
   - Xcode CLI tools are sufficient for everything, except it is missing `altool`,